brayckner/ag-test-project/README.md

 - Learn a lot about Flutter in a short amount of time.
 - Learn how to create layouts in Flutter
 - Learn how Flutter applications are structured.

+Items that still need to be fixed...
+- Had issues getting the froward arrow icons to be clickable inside of the TextField.
+- Still need to figure out different ways to adjust layout, because some items are very close to the boundry.